hallowf/GameSaveBackups-flask-static/README.md

 # GameSaveBackups
-Creates individual backups for game saves
+Creates backups for game saves

 # How to build

-You will need pyinstaller and both python 2 and python 3 should work.
+You will need pyinstaller and eel, both python 2 and python 3 should work.
-Since this uses eel you will also need to install eel.
 To build python -m eel user_interface.spec web